-So I recommend going there earlier in the morning between 8 to 9am.
+So I recommend going there earlier, between 8 to 9 a.m.
 That way, you can secure the best spot and enjoy it almost to yourself before everybody else comes.
-After around 1pm, you can go back to Kaş (that’s when the beach gets very crowded).
+After around 1 p.m., you can return to Kaş (when the beach gets crowded).

-When I visited it, it was so windy, impossible to stay there.
-The sand was just blowing around everywhere.
+When I visited it, it was windy and impossible to stay there.
+The sand was blowing around everywhere.
 It’s an 18 km long beach, so the waves get big, too.

-It’s still very beautiful, so it’s worth seeing if you feel like walking on a long beach, soaking up the atmosphere.
+Yret, it’s wonderful, so if you feel like walking on a long beach, soaking up the atmosphere is worth seeing.

-Patara beach is also unique as it’s still natural and raw.
-It’s so, thanks to the loggerhead turtles, who come every evening and lay their eggs in the sand.
-These turtles are endangered species, and the entire beach is a protected area.
+Patara Beach is also unique as it’s still natural and raw.
+Thanks to the loggerhead turtles, who come every evening and lay their eggs in the sand.
+These turtles are endangered species, and the entire beach is protected.
 Thanks to it, no further development is allowed on it.

 Good morning to Kaş.
 I hope you relaxed enough on the beach yesterday.
 Today, we have a long travel day ahead of us.

-As I mentioned at the beginning of this Turkey itinerary, you can either choose to travel by local buses or get a private car.
+As I mentioned at the beginning of this Turkey itinerary, you can either travel by bus or a rent a car.

 In the evening, you’ll get to Pamukkale.
 Check in to your accommodation and have a good rest.

-Head to the town for some Turkey dinner.
+Head to the town for some Turkish dinner.
 Tomorrow, you’ll get to explore one of the most stunning natural wonders in the world.

-Welcome to Pamukkale, a small Turkish town offering an unforgettable experience.
-It’s the place of the vast travertine pools created by the mineral water falling down the hill.
-This water coming from the local hot springs contains calcium.
-Over the night, it stays on the ground, and without direct sunshine, it deposits on the hill.
-This is how these travertine pools have been made.
+Welcome to Pamukkale, a beautiful Turkish town offering unforgettable experiences.
+It’s the place to enjoy the travertine pools created by the mineral water falling down the hill.

-Today, you’ll get to walk through the pools and explore the entire area, including an archaeological site and the hot springs on the top of the hill.
+Today, you’ll walk through the pools and explore the entire area, including an archaeological site and the hot springs on the top of the hill.

-I highly recommend entering the pools right after opening.
+PRO TIP: I highly recommend entering the pools in the morning right after opening.
 This way, you’ll have it entirely for yourself and can take the best photos without people.

-The only disadvantage of being there early in the morning is that the pool water is pretty cold.
-So you’ll have to walk barefoot through the entire complex before reaching the hot springs on the top.
-At first, it’s pretty uncomfortable, but you’ll get used to it.
+You’ll have to walk barefoot through the entire complex before reaching the hot springs on the top.
+And the only disadvantage of being there early morning is the cold pool water.
+But you’ll get used to it.
 So don’t worry.
-Just wanted to prepare you for it.
+I just wanted to prepare you for it.

-You can book entrance tickets directly on the spot.
+You can get entrance tickets directly on the spot.